-Think about any other type of “consulting”.
-If “financial consulting” focuses on advising clients about finance… and “IT consulting” helps clients solve IT problems, then “management consulting” is all about management
+In simple language, think about any other type of “consulting”.
+If “financial consulting” focuses on advising clients about finance, “legal advisory” ensures lawful activities across the broad, and “IT consulting” helps clients solve IT problems, then “management consulting” is all about management.

 “Management” is a broad area, connecting almost all other functions and departments of any particular company.
 As a management consultant, you typically work on top-level business problems, those that concern CEOs, Chairmans, Boards of Directors (BOD), Boards of Management (BOM), etc. Simply because they are in-charge of “management”.